Society of Hispanic Professional Engineers By-Laws

 ELIGIBILITY REQUIREMENTS

-Society of Hispanic Professional Engineers will follow guidelines set by the university that defines good academic standing.
+Society of Hispanic Professional Engineers will follow the university guidelines that define good academic standing.

 ARTICLE IV